termMed/sct-snapshot-rest-api/README.md

 <https://github.com/IHTSDO/rf2-to-json-conversion>

+**NOTE** ensure you are using versions 1.3 and above of the conversion tool to create the JSON files.
+Older versions will not work.

 ## Access the server

 The server will start listening automatically on port 3000\.
 You can test a REST call by goint to a Web Browser and navigating to this link: